aws-samples/aws-online-data-migration-workshop/module3/README.md

 an NFS share (**/nfs_source)** to an Amazon S3 bucket using two methods

--   **Method 1 –** Utilize a script which uses the AWS S3 cp command to pull the data from an NFS share and push it to S3.
-We will perform this to get a baseline for transfer performance and understand what metadata is copied across
+-   **Method 1 –** Utilize a script which uses the AWS S3 cp command to pull the data from an NFS share and push it to an Amazon S3 bucket.
+We will perform this to get a baseline for transfer performance and understand what metadata is copied across using this method.

--   **Method 2 -** Deploy and configure a single AWS DataSync agent task to accelerate the data transfer bypassing the NFS client and then compare the performance & metadata of both methods
+-   **Method 2 -** Deploy and configure a single AWS DataSync agent task to accelerate the data transfer bypassing reading the data directly from the NFS server and writing it to an Amazon S3 bucket.
+    We will then compare the performance & metadata of both methods

 <br/><br/>